 You don’t have to add the same size DIMMs at a later stage.
 So in future, you could add another two 16GB or 32GB when prices on these come down.
 You don’t have to add RAM in pairs, but there are performance benefits to it.

-At a bare minimum, if you’re working with a constrained budget, 8GB would be okay, but I would recommend going to 16GB for photography, which I would consider the true entry-level.
+At a bare minimum, if you’re working with a constrained budget, 8GB would be okay for a photo editing computer, but I would recommend going to 16GB for photography, which I would consider the true entry-level.

 For those doing more substantial processing, you could upgrade to 32GB, but it’s not mandatory.
 64GB is heading into the massive processing territory.